ozee31/56kode/src/content/blog/level-up-react-mastering-context.md

 function useUser() {
   const context = useContext(UserContext);
   if (context === undefined) {
-    throw new Error('useUser must be used inside a UserProvider');
+    throw new Error("useUser must be used inside a UserProvider");
   }
   return context;
 }